Masters-Akt/CS_codes/README.md

 # CS_codes
-A repository containing all Computer Science Codes in different fields I practice!
+A repository containing all the practice files and codes of Computer Science in different fields which I practice!